 If your Australian Shepherd knows what to expect and has specific cues to alert him that it’s time to wind down and get some shut-eye it can do a lot to help them easily get settled at night.
 This routine can include using the restroom, bringing the noise level down, dimming the light, creating a relaxing and calm atmosphere.

 It’s important to keep this schedule as consistent as possible.
 Going to bed around the same time each night, and having set patterns will not only signal to your dog’s brain it’s time for bed, which will in turn help to increase the production of melatonin (your bodies powerful natural sleep aid) it can also help you fall asleep more easily as well.

 - Give them plenty of exercise:

-Since Australian Shepherds were originally bred from Retrievers and Poodles whose origins come from being hunting dogs they are very intelligent and have an internal desire to work.
+Since Australian Shepherds are bred to herd and work on a farm or ranch they are very intelligent and have an internal desire to work.

 Australian Shepherds need plenty of stimulation and exercise each day.
 If they have been bored and laying around all day chances for a good night’s rest are minimal.
 Two hours a day for a high-energy Australian Shepherd should be the minimum.